yogendra/cna-tools/README-PCF-JUMPBOX.md

    - Replace `<CHANGE_ME>` with proper values.
    - `PIVNET_LEGACY_TOKEN` is token form [Pivnet Profile Page][pivnet-profile].
 This is **required**
-   - `GITHUB_TOKEB` is used for accessin github.
+   - `GITHUB_TOKEN` is used for accessin github.
 This is useful if you hit API access limits.
-   - `GITHUB_REPO` is the repository on github tha you want to use for init scripts
+   - `GITHUB_REPO` is the repository on github that you want to use for init scripts
    - `TIMEZONE` is the timezone you want to set in the destination image

    **NOTE**: `GITHUB_OPTIONS` is optional and should be used if you run into API limit restrictions.